-With one of the best festival tents you could be setting yourself up for years of festival fun without the danger of waking up soaked and shivering.
+By buying the best festival tent you can find, you're setting yourself up for years of fun at events without having the worry of waking up soaked and shivering.
 When it comes to most festivals, camping's the only real accommodation choice; it's sociable, affordable and flexible.
 And while the festival season's still a few months off, now's the time to be sorting out your tent as well as the rest of your festival gear.

 What you absolutely don't want to do is buy the cheapest tent you can find and then abandon it on-site.
 That's seriously not cool.
 Instead you should aim for a mid-range tent that'll last you a good while, giving you decent quality and as much space as you need; not only will it see you through any number of festivals, it'll also work as a weekend camping option for the rest of the year.
 Read on for our pick of the best festival tents to buy now, or hop to the bottom for more buying advice.
 Alternatively, for a wider selection of options, head straight to our general best tent guide.